DouglasUrner/Recipes/breakfast/tahini-crepe-filling.md

 ## Instructions

 Grate a tiny garlic clove (or half of large one) into a bowl, and add a tablespoon of lemon juice and pinch of salt.
 Whisk in 2 tablespoons tahini.
 When it’s all nice and smooth, loosen the mixture with a little warm water, whisked in a teaspoon at time.
 It should be pourable but not runny.
 Taste and add more salt and lemon juice, if need be.

+### Notes

+Try combining with some greens sauteed with nutmeg and black pepper.